tmhglnd/sonic-kayak-soundscape/README.md

 	- Reacts to the Water Temperature (but local differences/range)
 	- Temperature rising results in more percussive sounds and vice versa
 	- Autonormalizing initialized at `0 - 0`

+The `zone-hydrophone.pd` patcher has 4x onepole lowpass filter steps (`lop~`) after the `adc~` to reduce high frequency noise with a steeper slope from the high gain needed to hear the hydrophone sounds.
+It also has a softclipping (`tanh~`) in the chain to clip loud sounds softly.
+The cutoff is set at `3500 Hz` (based on experiment).